 But it's not quite that simple.
 Facilities management isn't just about using solutions that benefit the user.
 As an FM, you have to think about much more than satisfying your own needs - you should also use resources that cater to others.
 You'll be the one accessing the software and carrying out its basic functions on a daily basis, but you'll be collaborating with others as well, so you want your tools to be adaptable for co-workers and visitors to your offices.

 According to Managing the Built Environment, you should have policies and procedures in place for all office functions, not just the ones that you yourself attend to daily.
-Michel Theriault, a respected facilities management expert in Canada, explained that facilities management solutions must cater to the entire companies they serve, not just their primary users.
+Michel Theriault, a respected facilities management expert in Canada, explained that facilities management software must cater to the entire companies they serve, not just their primary users.

 "Managing facilities is a process- and services-based profession," Theriault wrote.
 "A leading organization does what they do consistently in a way that is both efficient and effective.
 The only way to achieve that is to have procedures that guide staff, suppliers and even occupants through the steps and requirements of each step during service delivery and other activities.
 This also enables you to manage activities better, implement quality assurance, audit processes, have training tools for staff, both new and existing, and review performance with employees."